alanbchristie/esphome/docs/rain-water.md

 ## Sensor and solenoid wiring
-Part of the wiring will be outside and although it's low voltage (12V) we still need to protect from the weather, so UV-tolerant wiring wil be essential.
-It's not **mains** so we don't have to worry about conduits and protection.
+Part of the wiring will be outside and although it's low voltage (12V) we still need to protect from the weather, so UV-tolerant wiring will be essential.
+It's not **mains** so we don't have to worry about conduits and protection for people.

 for the rain sensor (which needs 3 wires) I chose a 3-core **LappKabel 3-core truck cable** distributed by Rapid Electronics.
 It fits the sensor grommet perfectly, is flexible and